 You should pick a site with moist but well-drained soil somewhere under a tree or shrub.
 Even the shady side of your house would do well for them.

 Snowdrops flower early in the year so you should plant them where you can easily see them.
 The edge of a path works well or even someplace visible from a window would work.
-Plant snowdrops in groups of 10 or 25 or more which will help in making a good display.
+Plant snowdrops in groups of 10 to 25 or more which will help in making a good display.

-Snowdrop flower bulbs are dormant by late spring, and will rest underground until next year.
+Snowdrop flower bulbs are dormant by late spring and will rest underground until next year.
 In the summer, you need to be careful because you might mistakenly think that bare ground means nothing is planted there and accidentally dig up your snowdrops while planting your annuals, harming bulbs along the way and disturbing their rest.

 To avoid any accidental disturbance, you can try planting ferns or hosta next to the snowdrops in late spring.
 The summer growth from these plants will conceal the bare spaces over the dormant snowdrop bulbs.